danielpereira/AoE3UnHardcoded/README.md

 How to use
 ----------

-In order to use the code provided by this project, you'll need to download the Patcher in the /Patcher directory and open your Age of Empires 3 TAD .exe with it
+In order to use the code provided by this project, you'll need to download the latest stable Patcher in the _/Release_ directory and open your Age of Empires 3 TAD .exe with it.

 For more information about the Patcher, check the README.md file at the /Patcher directory.